 Zay Flowers catches and runs for TDs, Ravens force 4 turnovers in 20-10 win over Chargers

-Lamar Jackson threw for 177 yards and ran for 39 on 11 carries, becoming the fourth quarterback in NFL history to exceed 5,000 rushing yards — and the fastest by far to do it.
-Jackson has played 82 games, 22 fewer than it took Michael Vick to top 5,000.

 “I’ve been waiting for him to score multiple TDs in a game.
-Having that last one with the run was nice,” said Jackson about Flowers.
+Having that last one with the run was nice,” said Jackson about Flowers, who was the 22nd overall pick in April’s draft.

+Flowers wasn’t the only one who came through for the Ravens (9-3), who head into the bye week one-half game ahead of Kansas City, Jacksonville and Miami for the best record in the conference.

+Baltimore forced four turnovers while the offense was balanced with 197 yards rushing and 177 passing.

+Jackson completed 18 of 32 passes and ran for 39 on 11 carries, becoming the fourth quarterback in NFL history to exceed 5,000 rushing yards.

+“Our defense was playing lights out all night.
+I feel like if we can keep our offense balanced, we can put points on the board,” Jackson said.

-The Chargers largely bottled up Jackson and the Ravens’ offense in the second half, but Flowers, the 22nd overall pick in April’s draft, put the game away when he took an end-around on third-and-2 and dashed for a 37-yard touchdown with 1:36 left.
+The Chargers largely bottled up Jackson and the Ravens’ offense in the second half, but Flowers put the game away when he took an end-around on third-and-2 and dashed for a 37-yard touchdown with 1:36 left.

-Baltimore (9-3) heads into its bye week one-half game ahead of Kansas City, Jacksonville and Miami for the best record in the conference.

 “I thought the fourth quarter was a statement.
 We put an exclamation point on it with our defense getting the stops and offense finishing it at the end there,” coach John Harbaugh said.